New York v. Trump (DACA): Facts and prior history

-Latest developments
+Case history

-The case was reassigned to judge Nicholas G. Garaufis, because it is related to Batalla Vidal et al. v.
+The case was reassigned to Judge Nicholas G. Garaufis, because it was related to Batalla Vidal et al. v.
 Baran et al., No. 1:16-cv-4756.

-In late September, the parties argued over discovery.
-On October 19, 2017, Judge Garaufis ordered that the Trump Administration cannot delay discovery, but over a reduced scope of documents.

-On December 14, 2017, government lawyers argued that discovery was improper.
-There was no ruling from the court.
+In late September 2017, the parties argued over the scope of discovery.
+On October 19, 2017, Judge Garaufis ordered that the Trump administration could not delay discovery, though he reduced the scope of required documents.
+On December 14, 2017, government lawyers argued that discovery was improper, but no immediate ruling was issued.